Submit Your Request

 Brand-Specific Failure Patterns

-iRobot: Prone to hair wraps (58% of cases)
+• iRobot: Highly prone to hair wraps (58% of cases).

-Roborock: Higher bristle wear (37% incidence)
+• Roborock: Exhibits higher bristle wear (37% incidence).

 Repair a Damaged Roller Brush of a Sweeping Robot